rcoldwell/frontend-nanodegree-arcade-game/README.md

 R Coldwell:
 This game supports up/down/left/right control of the main character.
 Hitting a bug moves you back to the starting row.
+Getting a gem increases the score by 10.

 Udacity note: